deb-sahu/password-vault/README.md

-# password-vault
+# Dexter-Offline Password Manager
-A flutter application to store and manage passwords
+A password manager to store and handle your passwords offline